perwin/s4g_barfractions/README.md

 several SDSS-based studies.
-The blue pentagons show what would happen if the same S4G-based sample were to be observed at redshifts typical of the SDSS-based studies, assuming that only bars with projected semi-major axes more than twice the typical PSF FWHM can be detected.)
+The blue pentagons show what would happen if the same S4G-based sample were to be observed at redshifts typical of the SDSS-based studies, assuming that only bars with projected semi-major axes more than twice size of the typical PSF FWHM can be detected.)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.804909.svg)](https://doi.org/10.5281/zenodo.804909)